Range Map

 Overview

-The Piper PA-31P-350 Mojave is the rare final pressurized piston twin in the PA-31 family.
-Built only between 1983 and June 1984 with just 50 airframes produced, the Mojave grafts the 350 hp Lycoming TIO-540-V2AD piston pair onto the pressurized fuselage of the turboprop Cheyenne I, with a strengthened and span-extended Chieftain wing and Chieftain tail.
+The Piper PA-31P-350 Mojave is the rare final pressurised piston twin in the PA-31 family.
+Built only between 1983 and June 1984 with just 50 airframes produced, the Mojave grafts the 350 hp Lycoming TIO-540-V2AD piston pair onto the pressurised fuselage of the turboprop Cheyenne I, with a strengthened and span-extended Chieftain wing and Chieftain tail.
 The result is what owners and the contemporary aviation press called the piston Cheyenne.

 Key Features for GA Buyers